layilin/SP23-33852/_pages/sc-page005.md

 [^f5n7]: Four pounds per hundredweight.
 A hundredweight (equivalent to 112 lbs) was a standard measure for commerce. £4 had the purchasing power of approximately forty days of wages for a skilled tradesman.
 See the National Archives' [currency converter](http://www.nationalarchives.gov.uk/currency-converter/).

 [^f5n8]:  A dark brown, unrefined sugar that was typically the end product of the sugar-making process in the Caribbean.
-Often described as unrefined since it was usually processed further in Britain and lightened in color before being sold to consumers.
+Often described as unrefined since it was usually processed further in Europe and lightened in color before being sold to consumers.

-[^f5n9]: The whole of Southeast Asia to the east of and including India.
+[^f5n9]: Historical term for the whole of Southeast Asia to the east of and including India.

 ---